 THE PATHWAY PROJECT VIDEO SERIES

 Want to learn more about the Pathway Project?
 This collection will help you understand our goals, how to get started as a Trailblazer School or Early Learning Centre and lead the way for other Pathway Explorers.
 The third video in this collection gives you a step-by-step guide to registering and reporting your completed Landmarks.
 We appreciate every educator, parent and child who contributes to our goal of 10,000 logged Landmarks in three years.
 Together we are growing healthy kids and building a strong support network.

 GETTING STARTED VIDEO SERIES

 Nature Nancy and Kim Dobson, Pathway Outdoor Activity Consultants, share tips and tricks for educators on avoiding hazards and feeling preparing for the outdoor classroom.

-Join TRACKS Program Co-ordinator and Pathway Consultant, Kelly King, and TRACKS colleague, Kristin Muskratt, as they explore ‘Indigenous Insights for Outdoor Learning’ including discussions on land acknowledgement and respect.
+Join TRACKS Program Co-ordinator and Pathway Consultant, Kelly King, and TRACKS colleague, Kristin Muskratt, as they explore ‘Indigenous Insights for Outdoor Learning’ including discussions on land acknowledgment and respect.

 Nervous about transitioning learning from inside the classroom to the great outdoors?
 You’re not alone.
 Nature Nancy is here to help educators get students outdoors as well as provide some tips and tricks to make the transition fun and easy.